barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 of the post are a bit abstract and some details are not discussed.
-The javascript code shown, even though written in real javascript, is also abstracted away and written specifically for demonstration purposes of this post and therefore should not be taken as a real implemented xample of the discussed ideas herein.
+The javascript code shown, even though written in real javascript, is also abstracted away and written specifically for demonstration purposes of this post.
+Therefore should not be taken as a real implemented example of the discussed ideas herein.

 # Setting up the stage!